foerstner-lab/READemption/docs/source/fragment_building.rst

 The resulting BAM file will consist of single-end reads that present the original template fragments.
 If a paired-end read could not be properly mapped in pair, i.e. only one read of a pair could be mapped, the mapped read will also be written to the BAM file, but its initial start and stop positions will be preserved.
+The figures below show different possible alignment layouts for the two reads of a pair and their calculated fragment.

-Fragment building for pairs that map to the forward strand
+Fragment building for different layouts of pairs that map to the forward strand
 ----------------------------------------------------------

-A\)
+**A\) Pair in order, no overlap**

        start 1                         end 1